Robot-Fromage/ULIS/documentation/manual/Architecture.md

 First, a global view of the range of topics covered by ULIS, its goals and philosophy.

 ### 0.0) Goals {#r0-0}
 ULIS is a rendering library.
 It is aimed at software rasterization and digital image processing.
 More precisely, ULIS is specifically aimed at application with heavy image processing in mind, particularly ones that offer interactive image edition capabilities for a wide variety of targets and formats.
-Wether it is for the animation industry, cinema, VFX, illustration, printing, or any field connected with images, ULIS provides tools for computers to be used and allow easy ways to get to the point.
+Wether it is for the animation industry, cinema, VFX, illustration, printing, or any field dealing with images, ULIS provides efficient tools that allow easy ways to get the job done.

 ### 0.1) Means {#r0-1}
 ULIS is written in "modern" C++, as of 2020, ULIS uses the C++14 version of the language specification.
-At first, ULIS was using C++17 and was planned to use C++20 as soon as possible, but fall back to using C++14, this choice was primarily dictated by the context in which ULIS was first used and to allow a wider support at the time of writing, notably in context within its use in UnrealEngine4, as its first real world usage was in the core tools employed by Praxinos softwares such as the ILIAD drawing plugin for UE4.
-C was also considered for ULIS, and ULIS may be rewritten for C some day, but i'm reluctant to drop some of the nice features C++ provides, such as templates or some amount of OOP.
+At first, ULIS was using C++17 and was planned to use C++20 as soon as possible, but fall back to using C++14.
+This choice was primarily dictated by the context in which ULIS was first used and to allow a wider support at the time of writing.
+C was also considered for ULIS, and ULIS may be rewritten for C someday.

 ULIS relies on some dependencies, which are themselves C or C++ libraries that focus on related fields of image processing, or subsets of the domain ULIS strives to cover.
 In that sense ULIS, while also providing its own implementations to cover other subsets of the image processing field, is an aggregator that unifies interfaces using modern language features to make the experience of programming image processing tools easy and smooth ( examples of such dependencies are Little-CMS2, which takes care of the color managed pipelines and color space support, and freetype2 which takes care of the text and font rendering side. ).
 ULIS drives these components altogether to offer ergonomic tools from the programmer's point of view.